uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/graph/ops/MatMul.rst

 MatMul
 ######

-MatMul operation computes the product of two tensors with optional bias addition The variable names follow the standard @ref dev_guide_conventions, typically taking 2D input tensors as an example, the formula is below:
+MatMul operation computes the product of two tensors with optional bias addition The variable names follow the standard :ref:`conventions-label`, typically taking 2D input tensors as an example, the formula is below:

 .. math::